|White, black, blue (gray), brown, fawn (tan)

 Sam Sawet cats generally have low-maintenance coats that need little grooming.
-If you live in an area with distinct seasons, you may need to brush your Sam Sawet occasionally in the spring to remove shed hair.
+If you live in an area with distinct seasons, you may need to brush your Sam Sawet occasionally in the spring to remove loose hair.
 Your Sam Sawet shouldn’t need regular brushing, although he’ll enjoy pets and cuddles.
 If your cat becomes very dirty or stinky, an occasional warm bath can help keep your cat clean, but most Sam Sawet cats dislike water and should be bathed in water as little as possible.

 These cats are generally very healthy, with no health conditions linked to the breed yet.
 Because the Sam Sawet is a naturally occurring breed, they have more genetic diversity than many cat breeds, but they still need proper veterinary care to make sure they don’t have any health conditions.
 Like all cats, overfeeding is a major cause of health problems in the Sam Sawet.
 Monitoring your cat’s food intake to avoid obesity will make your cat healthier and happier.

 Your cat will be happier and healthier if spayed or neutered.
 Female cats who are spayed will be more emotionally stable and won’t have to experience heat cycles, pregnancy, or giving birth.
 Male cats who are neutered will be less aggressive.
 Neutering should also curb scent-spraying behavior in male cats.

 Male vs. Female